marc2332/freya/docs/src/index.md

 ### Why 🧬 Dioxus?

-Dioxus is heavily influenced by React, resulting in a streamlined process for creating complex components without the need for excessive code.

-This sets it apart from other Rust libraries, where equivalent components often require a significant amount of additional code.
+Dioxus is a React-like library for Rust.
+It's component and hooks model make it simple to use and scale complex apps.

 ### Why 🎨 Skia?